jeromyanglim/AnglimModifiedProjectTemplate/README.md

 * Disabled saving and loading of R Workspaces in the Rstudio project file as this workflow works against the purpose of ProjectTemplate
 * Added file `raw-data/import-raw-data.r` as a place holder file for preparing initial data files
 * Created a change log and version information.
 * Added file `lib/importxls.r`.
-It reads my two default xls files in the data directory using the `readxl` package rather than `gdata`. `readxl` has the advantage that it does have an external dependency on perl.
+It reads my two default xls files in the data directory using the `readxl` package rather than `gdata`. `readxl` has the advantage that it does not have an external dependency on perl.

 v.
 0.4